HISTORY OF ST MARY’S PARISH CONCORD

 1973 – New hall with classrooms above opened and blessed by Bishop Kelly.

-1975 – 23 March: Community Centre in Burton Street opened by Bishop Kelly.
+1975 – 23 March: Community Centre at 38 Burton Street opened by Bishop Kelly.
 The site was later developed for St Mary’s Villa Hostel and Nursing Home.

 1977 – Bishop Kelly appointed Bishop of Toowoomba and Bishop Patrick Murphy appointed Parish Priest.